digitalerase/deployer-extended-database/README.rst

    The INSTANCE must correspond to ``host()`` name.
 You need to put the .env file with proper INSTANCE name and database access data on on each of you instances.

-5) Define "local" host and set the "db_databases" for it.
+5) Define "development" host and set the "db_databases" for it.
 Use following code:
    ::

       (new \SourceBroker\DeployerExtendedDatabase\Driver\EnvDriver())->getDatabaseConfig()